 Source: Sacramento Transportation and Air Quality Collaborative

+Policy T 3.1

-Complete Street Implementation
+Complete Street Standards

-For all street projects and improvements affecting the public right-of way, consider and incorporate Complete Street principles and design standards that provide mobility for all types of transportation modes (pedestrian, bicycle, auto, transit, freight) and support mutually-reinforcing land use and transportation decisions.
-Work with NCDOT to implement these design standards for statemaintained roads within the City's jurisdiction.
-(3, 4, 5, 6) See Text Box: Implementing a Complete Streets Network
+Promote Complete Street design standards that provide mobility for all types of transportation modes (pedestrian, bicycle, auto, transit) and support mutually-reinforcing land use and transportation decisions.
+Work with NCDOT to implement these design standards for state-maintained roads within the City's jurisdiction.
+(3, 4, 5, 6)

+Policy T 3.2

 Accommodating Multiple Users

 Ensure that all new roadway projects and major reconstruction projects provide appropriate and adequate right-of-way for safe and convenient movement for all users including bicyclists, pedestrians, transit riders, and motorists.
-Manage the use of rights-of-way to best serve future travel demand (e.g., Multimodal Streets-incorporate wider sidewalks where appropriate).
+Manage the use of rights-of-way to best serve future travel demand (e.g., Multi-modal Streets-incorporate wider sidewalks where appropriate).
 (3, 5)

+Policy T 3.3

 Redefining LOS

 Expand the City's use of level of service standards to include bicycle (BLOS), and pedestrian (PLOS), and transit (TLOS) levels of service.
 (3, 5)

+Policy T 3.4

 Pedestrian-Friendly Road Design

 Design Complete Street amenities with the pedestrian in mind, avoiding the use of traffic control and safety devices that favor vehicles.
 (4, 5, 6)

+Policy T 3.5

 Medians

 Limit the use of undivided multi-lane streets and utilize raised or landscaped medians, where feasible, to improve safety and vehicle throughput while providing opportunities for pedestrian refuges and landscaping.
 (5)

+Action T 3.1

+Designation of Complete Streets

+Develop a framework for designating roadways under a Complete Streets classification.
+Create a hierarchy that accommodates multiple modes of travel serving pedestrians, bicyclists, transit vehicles and users, and motorists of all ages and abilities.

+Action T 3.2

+Redefining Road Classification

+Develop a comprehensive roadway network that categorizes streets according to function and type while considering all of the potential users and the surrounding land use context.

+Action T 3.3

+Streets, Sidewalks, and Driveway Access Handbook

+Update the Streets, Sidewalks, and Driveway Access Handbook to better address all modes of travel.
+Examples include provisions for bicycles in the road bed cross-section; requiring sidewalks on both sides of a greater number of streets; and addressing how different transit modes might be accommodated within the right-of-way.

+Action T 3.4

 Transportation Data Collection

 Collect data that supports the monitoring of roadway, transit, bicycle, and pedestrian performance measures such as level of service.
 (Refer to Bicycle Transportation Plan to obtain BLOS)

+Action T 3.5

+Operationalizing Complete Streets

+Restructure planning, design, and construction procedures to accommodate the new Complete Streets approach in every project.

 Figure T-2

-B.4 Public Transportation

-While Raleigh supports efforts for a regional transit system, emphasis must also be placed on improving transit services within the City.
+B.4 Public Transportation While Raleigh supports efforts for a regional transit system, emphasis must also be placed on improving transit services within the City.
 Additional transit services will be required to enhance mobility options, reduce vehicle miles traveled, and encourage transit-oriented development around planned transit station areas.
 Transit connections need to be considered for the major trip generators in Raleigh (e.g. Wake Medical Campus, NCSU, downtown Raleigh, Crabtree, the Blue Ridge corridor, Highwoods, etc.).
 Further, enhanced local bus service will be needed to deliver riders to new rail stations, reducing the need to drive to these stations.